VitaliyBulyma/Friend/README.md

 While working on this project I expanded my knowledge of PHP programming language, by using classes, modules, and Guzzle library to fetch data from public API’s.
 I also learned how to extract specific data to be able to render it on the page.
 Another important lesson I have learned is to be able to get new data from API, without re-loading the page, making user experience better, and run application faster.

 ### How to use this Application
-  1. Since this is a PHP based application, you need to have PHP installed (https://www.php.net/manual/en/install.php)
+  1. To run this application localy, you need to have PHP installed (https://www.php.net/manual/en/install.php)
   2. Get Composer and install it globally (https://getcomposer.org/)
   3. Create a new directory , and in the command line run **composer require guzzlehttp/guzzle:~6.0**
   4. This will create the composer.json it will load the composer repositories and update the dependancies it will also generate autoload files.
   5. Clone repository, do not replace existing files(created by Composer)
-  6. To run the application open index.php
+  6. To run the application open index.php on you localhost

   Or visit live version at [VitaliyBulyma.com/friend](http://vitaliybulyma.com/friend)